JCO Clinical Cancer Informatics

 JCO Clinical Cancer Informatics is an online peer-reviewed medical journal of oncology and medical informatics published by Lippincott Williams & Wilkins.
-The journal was established in 2017 and the editor-in-chief is Debra A. Patt (Texas Oncology).
+The journal was established in 2017 and the editor-in-chief is Jeremy L. Warner (Brown University).
 Articles are published upon acceptance and after 12 months become freely available.
 All ASCO special articles (e.g. clinical guidelines and policy statements), editorials, comments and controversies articles, and correspondence are freely available immediately upon publication.

 Abstracting and indexing

 This journal is abstracted and indexed in: